-In partnership with community organizations, youth and school districts on the Juvenile Justice Equity Steering Committee, King County is focused on becoming the first urban region in the country to see the juvenile detention population and the racial disparities within it shrink at the same time.
+In partnership with community organizations, youth and school districts on the Juvenile Justice Equity Steering Committee, King County has become the nation’s first urban region in recent memory to see the juvenile detention population and the racial disparities within it shrink at the same time.
+We plan to continue that work, and it’s far from over.

 - Reform King County Juvenile Court’s warrant system to keep more youth out of detention